PopupMaker/Popup-Maker/readme.txt

   * New shortcode with tons of options built in.
   * Stores subscribers into a new custom table for import into your favorite system at a later time.
 * Feature: Front end asset overhaul, now uses cached static assets.
-  * All front end assets now combined and minified into  single js & css file.
+  * All front end assets now combined into single js & css file.
   * Custom styles are now saved along with all core & extension styles eliminating inline style blocks.
   * Reduction of footprint means massively improved loading performance.
   * Dynamic file creation allows for some awesome upcoming features.